Vacuum permittivity: Terminology

 Historically, the parameter ε_{0} has been known by many different names.
 The terms "vacuum permittivity" or its variants, such as "permittivity in/of vacuum", "permittivity of empty space", or "permittivity of free space" are widespread.
 Standards organizations also use "electric constant" as a term for this quantity.

 Another historical synonym was "dielectric constant of vacuum", as "dielectric constant" was sometimes used in the past for the absolute permittivity.
 However, in modern usage "dielectric constant" typically refers exclusively to a relative permittivity ε/ε_{0} and even this usage is considered "obsolete" by some standards bodies in favor of relative static permittivity.
 Hence, the term "dielectric constant of vacuum" for the electric constant ε_{0} is considered obsolete by most modern authors, although occasional examples of continuing usage can be found.

 As for notation, the constant can be denoted by either ε_{0} or ϵ_{0}, using either of the common glyphs for the letter epsilon.

-Historical origin of the parameter ε_{0}

-As indicated above, the parameter ε_{0} is a measurement-system constant.
-Its presence in the equations now used to define electromagnetic quantities is the result of the so-called "rationalization" process described below.
-But the method of allocating a value to it is a consequence of the result that Maxwell's equations predict that, in free space, electromagnetic waves move with the speed of light.
-Understanding why ε_{0} has the value it does requires a brief understanding of the history.